As virus surges, Trump rallies keep packing in thousands | Federal News Network

 Democrat Joe Biden, in contrast, has shunned rallies and instead holds online and drive-in events where people honk their horns to show support.
 He calls the Trump rallies “super-spreader events” and says he’s listening to the warnings of public health experts.

 Since Feb.
-7, when Trump told author Bob Woodward that he knew the coronavirus was airborne and deadlier than than the flu, the president has hosted more than 50 rallies in more than two dozen states.
+7, when Trump told author Bob Woodward that he knew the coronavirus was airborne and deadlier than the flu, the president has hosted more than 50 rallies in more than two dozen states.
 They were halted during most of March, April and May because of the pandemic.
-After they resumed in late June, they were held primarily outdoors at airports.
+After they resumed in late June, they were held primarily outdoors at airports, but supporters are packed together and mask use is spotty.

-Mask use is spotty.
-Some people cover their mouths but not their noses.
-And by the end of Trump’s hour-plus speeches, some masks are slung low around people’s chins.
-The campaign makes a point to ask people sitting behind Trump — and likely to be captured on camera — to wear masks, but they don’t always comply.

 Pete Kingsley, 80, of Strasburg, Pennsylvania, was not wearing a mask as he approached the security line at Trump’s rally Monday in Lititz.
 He said he believes the virus is being hyped to hurt Trump’s chance of reelection and to “bash the economy — destroy it.”